defund12/defund12.org/_emails/us/north_carolina/wake_county.md

   In order to really promote community safety, more law enforcement officers and more detention officers is not the answer - it is more jobs, more educational opportunities, more arts programs, more community centers, more mental health resources, as well as more of a say in how our own communities function.
 This is a long transition process but change starts with reallocating this funding!

   I believe we don’t need a militarized police force.
 Wake County needs to create a space in which more mental health service providers, social workers, victim/survivor advocates, religious leaders, neighbors, and friends - all of the people who really make up our community - can look out for one another.
-Mayor Baldwin, will you look out for me, and will you look out for us?
+Greg Ford and Commissioners, will you look out for me, and will you look out for us?

   Thank you,